smokinjoe/hacker-zmags/README.md

 ### Display the data

 Once the app has completed all the requests, the `request.state` becomes `IDLE` and the returned data is rendered on the screen for the viewer!
+In the occasional case where there is no `url` property on the `article`, a url is generated that points to the post's comment section (ex: **Ask HN** posts).

 In the case of incomplete data (due to errors), a quick check is performed.
 If the required data for display is incomplete, the entire row is ignored.